-- With the vehicle in the 2 (OFF) position, press the and on the remote entry transmitter simultaneously and hold for 4 seconds.
-The park/turn lamps will flash twice to indicate the mode change. - Press the and on the remote entry transmitter simultaneously and hold for 4 seconds to toggle between unlocking modes.
+- With the vehicle in the off position, press the \(\bigcap \) and \(\bigcap \) on the remote entry transmitter simultaneously and hold for four seconds.
+The park/turn lamps will flash twice to indicate the mode change. - Press the and on the remote entry transmitter simultaneously and hold for four seconds to toggle between unlocking modes.

-Locking the doors (
+Locking the doors 🖰

 - Press and release to lock all doors.
 Note: The park/turn lamps will flash once.
-If any door (or the hood in vehicles equipped with perimeter alarm) is ajar, the lamps will not flash.
+If any door or trunk is ajar, the lamps will not flash.
 Once the door that was ajar is closed, the lamps will flash to indicate that the vehicle is locked and all doors are closed. - Press and release a second time to confirm all doors have locked.

 Note: The horn will honk once and the park/turn lamps will flash if all doors are closed.
 The horn will honk twice if any door is ajar.